 Utility Workers - SB 908 by Sen. Altman (R) and HB 231 by Rep. Passidomo would protect "vulnerable users" of public rights-of-ways, including persons working on utility facilities along roadways.
 The bill would require motorists to maintain at least 3 feet of space between the vulnerable user and the vehicle when passing.
 Violations would be non-criminal infractions and be in addition to the move over restrictions enacted last year.
-SB 908 and HB 231 are ready for the floor in their respective chambers.
+SB 908 is heading to the House and HB 231 is ready for the floor.